Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ## Bugfixes

+* [#250](https://github.com/Icinga/icinga-powershell-plugins/pull/250) Fixes alias `Invoke-IcingaCheckUsedPartitionSpace` which is not working on Windows 2012R2 or older and being replaced with a native function
 * [#246](https://github.com/Icinga/icinga-powershell-plugins/pull/246) Fixes wrong `UNKNOWN` on `Invoke-IcingaCheckService` while using service display name with the `-Service` argument instead of the service name
 * [#261](https://github.com/Icinga/icinga-powershell-plugins/issues/261) Fixes `Invoke-IcingaCheckCertificate` which always included the CertStore because no option to not check the certificate store was available
 * [#262](https://github.com/Icinga/icinga-powershell-plugins/pull/262) Fixes method NULL exception on empty EventLog entries for `Invoke-IcingaCheckEventLog`